JayShenoy/scenic/README.md

 data = DataAPI('/path/to/dataset/directory', sensor_config)
 ```

 Now you may browse the data as you please.
-The following is a complete example of drawing 3D bounding boxes onto a frame from a selected simulation:
+The following example demonstrates how to draw 3D bounding boxes onto a frame selected from a particular simulation:

 ```
 from scenic.simulators.carla.recording import *